 What Service will I receive for the payment I make?

-You will be represented by a qualified solicitor (not a paralegal or other) with a minimum of 15 years’ experience.
+You will be represented by either Mr Hussain or Mr Bassi, both of whom are Partners within the firm and have a minimum of 15 years’ experience.

 How much will my case cost?